Why it’s easier than ever for new Amazon tech hires to buy houses in Seattle

 The lending product, which remains largely under the radar, means new Amazon employees can qualify for larger mortgages to buy more expensive homes.

-It’s not like tech workers, who are among Seattle’s highest-paid residents, generally struggle to afford housing, even as Amazon’s growth has corresponded with an mind-boggling rise in home prices.
+It’s not like tech workers, who are among Seattle’s highest-paid residents, generally struggle to afford housing, even as Amazon’s growth has corresponded with a mind-boggling rise in home prices.

 But Amazon’s unconventional compensation structure can pose problems for new hires who want to buy homes.